Synerty/vortexjs/README.md

 # Example Usage

-There are some unit tests under src/app/[dir], these may be usefull for further reference.
+There are some unit tests under src/app/[dir], these may be useful for further reference.

 ## Add the providers to the main app module

     import {VortexService} from "@synerty/vortex";
-    import {Ng2BalloonMsgService} from "@synerty/ng2-balloon-msg";
+    import {BalloonMsgService} from "@synerty/peek-plugin-base-js";

     ...